codr7/snabl/README.md

 3
 ```

-`pos` may be used to push the current source position.
+`pos` may be used to get the current source position.

 ```
   1 2 say pos 3